*Disclaimer: this post is only based on personal experience. Hence, personal opinion all over.

 If I could choose just one dating app, I would totally choose OKCupid over anything because that’s how much I love this app!

 This app actually connected me with some interesting guys that I’ve met.
-One of them is Aaron, with whom I had a random date in Saigon.
+One of them is Aaron, with whom I had.
 I remember the first message that I got from him was the question whether I could relate to Kimmy Gibbler. *lol*

 Other than that, the guys that I met on OKC are not those that are only after one night stand or sex only.
 Well, at least most of them.
 For example, I still talk to Pete, the Australian guy I met through OKC who I have never even met in person.